AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. On the toolbar, click **[!UICONTROL Properties]**.
 1. Click the **[!UICONTROL Advanced]** tab.
-1. Under the YouTube Publishing heading, in the YouTube URL List, select and copy the URL text to your web browser to preview the asset or to add to your web content page.
+1. Under the YouTube Publishing heading, in the YouTube URL List, select, and copy the URL text to your web browser to preview the asset or to add to your web content page.

 ### Unpublishing videos to remove them from YouTube {#unpublishing-videos-to-remove-them-from-youtube}

-When you unpublish a video asset in AEM, the video is removed from YouTube.
+When you unpublish a video asset in Experience Manager, the video is removed from YouTube.

 >[!CAUTION]
 >
->If you remove a video directly from within YouTube, AEM is unaware and continues to behave as if the video is still published to YouTube.
-Always unpublish a video asset from YouTube by way of AEM.
+>If you remove a video directly from within YouTube, Experience Manager is unaware and continues to behave as if the video is still published to YouTube.
+Always unpublish a video asset from YouTube by way of Experience Manager.

 >[!NOTE]
 >
->To remove content from YouTube, AEM uses the **[!UICONTROL Unpublish from YouTube]** workflow, which lets you monitor progress and view any failure information.
+>To remove content from YouTube, Experience Manager uses the **[!UICONTROL Unpublish from YouTube]** workflow, which lets you monitor progress and view any failure information.
 >
 >See [Monitoring video encoding and YouTube publishing progress](#monitoring-video-encoding-and-youtube-publishing-progress).